Skip to main content

 There are two entry points to manual logging, designed for different operating styles:

-For everything else, tap More fields at the end of the bar.
-This opens the full QSO form — the exact same centered modal that mouse and trackpad users see — with whatever you've already typed carried straight over, so you never re-enter the callsign or frequency.
-From there you have every field (location, equipment, their park, notes, and so on) plus the locked-field banners described below.
-Closing that modal closes the whole logging flow; reopening the form starts you back at the fast bar.
-On mouse/trackpad-only devices the form always opens as the centered modal regardless of viewport size, since the chip-bar is optimized for touch.
+The quick-add card covers the fields you fill in most often.
+For everything else, tap See full contact form at the bottom of the card — it opens the full QSO form with whatever you've already typed carried straight over, so you never re-enter the callsign or frequency.
+From there you have every field (location, equipment, their park, notes, and so on) plus the locked-field explanations described below.

 Logging a contact step by step

 1. Open the QSO form.
-Tap Add Contact in the Tools sidebar, or Log Contact on any custom folder in the Logbook.
+Tap Add Contact in the Tools sidebar, or Add Contact on a folder in the Logbook for that folder's quick-add card.
 The form opens with today's date, the current UTC time, and the default mode (SSB) pre-filled.

 2. Enter the callsign.
 Type the other station's callsign into the Callsign field.
 Callsigns must be 3–15 characters and can include letters, digits, and slashes (for portable prefixes like JA1/W5ABC).
-As you type, Hamtrax performs a callsign lookup and auto-populates available information such as the operator's name, grid square, QTH (city), state, and country.
+On a phone, the floating 0–9 key row above the keyboard handles the digits — no need to switch keyboard layouts.
+As you type, Hamtrax performs a callsign lookup and auto-populates available information such as the operator's name, grid square, QTH, state, and country.

 3. Enter the frequency.
 Type the frequency in MHz into the Frequency field.
 Hamtrax automatically derives the band from the frequency and can auto-fill the mode based on your band plan settings.